toml-lang/toml/README.md

   [[fruit.variety]]
     name = "red delicious"

-  # Not allowed: This table conflicts with the previous array of tables
+  # INVALID: This table conflicts with the previous array of tables
   [fruit.variety]
     name = "granny smith"